robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 test cases are marked failed.

-Starting from Robot Framework 2.9 the tests that are automatically failed get `rf-exit` tag and the generated report will include `NOT rf-exit` `combined tag pattern`__ to easily see those tests that were not skipped.
-Note that the test in which the exit happened does not get the `rf-exit` tag.
+Starting from Robot Framework 2.9 the tests that are automatically failed get `robot-exit` tag and the generated report will include `NOT robot-exit` `combined tag pattern`__ to easily see those tests that were not skipped.
+Note that the test in which the exit happened does not get the `robot-exit` tag.

 __ `Generating combined tag statistics`_